≥90% of participants will know how to comply with HIPAA regulations.

 How should Sarah or Lana respond?
 Did Andrew do anything wrong?

 Andrew violated HIPAA privacy rules by failing to safeguard PHI.
 By openly discussing Mr. Recurt's illness and actions, Andrew exposed personal PHI about the patient in a public setting.
-Additionally, Sarah and Lana lacked a need-to-know.
+Additionally, Sarah and Lana lacked a need to know.
 Sarah and Lana should stop the conversation immediately.
-They should tell Andrew that he is breaking HIPAA rules by discussing a patient in a public place and with people who do not need to know.
+They should tell Andrew that he breaks HIPAA rules by discussing a patient in a public place and with people who do not need to know.
 They should report Andrew to the Privacy Officer or their immediate supervisor so he can receive more training on HIPAA and prevent any further rule-breaking.

 How should Scott respond?
-Since everyone in the cafeteria works for Gray Integrated Health Care System, is it alright to talk about patients in the cafeteria?
+Since everyone in the cafeteria works for Gray Integrated Health Care System, is it all right to talk about patients in the cafeteria?

-Scott should tell Cherylynn that he is unable to discuss patient PHI with her in the cafeteria or anywhere since she is not assigned to his patient.
+Scott should tell Cherylynn that he cannot discuss patient PHI with her in the cafeteria or anywhere since she is not assigned to his patient.
 Scott should remind Cherylynn that access to patient PHI should be limited to processing payments, conducting treatment, and performing health care operations.
-Additionally, though everyone in the cafeteria may be coworkers, they do not have a need-to-know.
+Additionally, though everyone in the cafeteria may be coworkers, they do not need to know.
 This means that patient PHI should not be discussed in the cafeteria.
 Further, CNAs should not talk about patients in facility elevators, libraries, or parking lots.
-Even though these conversations seem routine, the information should only be shared on a need-to-know basis and should not be shared in public places.
+Even though these conversations seem routine, the information should only be shared on a need-to-know basis and not be shared in public places.

 Haley is a CNA who works in the radiology department of Gray Integrated Health System.
 A well-known basketball star comes to the department for x-rays after falling on the basketball court in the Final Four of March Madness.
-Fortunately, the star did not suffer a fracture of his leg as originally thought.
+Fortunately, the star did not suffer a leg fracture as originally thought.
 He can return to the court.

 Haley decides to let all of his fans know that the star is not seriously injured.
 While off duty and at home, she posts a note on her Facebook page with his picture, letting everyone know that the star will be returning to the basketball court in time for the final games.